JpZwAr/Voice-Recognition/README.md

 We developed the code responsible for recognize your speech (using the Google Speech API) and verify if it matches a voice command.
 If your speech is a valid command, them the program executes it.

+We also developed the UI for the assistant.
+It contains visual elements, available in the 'interface' package, along with the code.

 # Commands available

 Open = used to open programs in your computer.